Serving up a Daly dose of jazz

 Daly will perform 7 p.m.
 Friday, Feb.
 21, at the Calvert Marine Museum, 14200 Solomons Island Road in Solomons.
 Doors open 6 p.m. and beer and wine will be available for purchase.

-Tickets are $25 or $20 in advance.
-For more information, go to www.calvertmarinemuseum.com/Maritime-Performance-Series.
+Tickets are $25, $20 in advance.
+For more information, go to bit.ly/maritimeconcerts.